Gwen Moore: Wisconsin legislature

+Wisconsin State Assembly

-Moore was elected to the Wisconsin Assembly in 1988 and served two terms representing the 7th district.
+Moore was elected to the Wisconsin State Assembly in 1988 and served two terms representing the 7th district.
 She was a prominent voice calling for an investigation into the case of serial killer Jeffrey Dahmer, who lived two blocks from Moore.

+Wisconsin State Senate

 In 1992, Moore was elected to the Wisconsin State Senate, in which she represented the 4th district from 1993 to 2005.
 She was the first African-American woman to be elected to the state senate and became a prominent voice against mandatory ID security measures to enter the Capitol.
-She said, "I am too often reminded [9/11 hijacker] Mohammed Atta had a photo ID.
+She said, "I am too often reminded [9/11 hijacker] Mohamed Atta had a photo ID.
 This will not tell people whether I am a terrorist.
 This disenfranchises people who come to their Capitol."

 U.S. House of Representatives

 Moore was elected to the United States House of Representatives in 2004 with 69.6% of the vote, defeating Republican attorney Gerald Boyle.
 She was one of a handful of African Americans to be elected to Congress as freshmen in 2004, and the first African American and second woman (after Tammy Baldwin) to represent Wisconsin in Congress.

 Moore is a prominent advocate for women's rights, releasing frequent statements on topics ranging from domestic abuse awareness to abortion rights.
 In January 2011, she was elected Democratic co-chair of the Congressional Women's Caucus to become a leader on health insurance reform and the protection of reproductive rights.
 She is a member of the Congressional Progressive Caucus.

 During the congressional debate in February 2011 on the Pence Amendment to defund Planned Parenthood, in response to comments from Paul Broun suggesting that Planned Parenthood promoted racist eugenics because more black women than white women have abortions, Moore spoke about her experience raising children on little money, and why "planned parenthood is healthy for women, it's healthy for children and it's healthy for our society".
 She publicly opposed the investigation into Planned Parenthood's financial accounting, saying the investigation was "an unfortunate waste of taxpayer dollars".
 Moore voted "nay" on Amends Patient Protection and Affordable Care Act to Prohibit Abortion Coverage on October 13, 2011.
 In March 2012, during the House debate over reauthorizing the Violence Against Women Act, she spoke about her experience of being sexually assaulted and raped as a child and an adult, criticizing the all-male Senate Judiciary Committee that voted "no" on the bill.